elee131/SnapQuest_Full/README.md

    </li>
 </ol>
 <h4>After running the commands, Expo will start. <br>
 Then you can view the project in your web browser or on a mobile device using the Expo app.</h4>

+## How to use Snap Quest
+<a name="useSnapQuest"></a>
+To be Updated After completion of project

+## Collaborators
+<a name="collaborators"></a>

+## License
+This project is licensed under <b>All Rights Reserved</b>.
+All rights to the code and associated materials are reserved.
+This code may only be viewed by recruiters for evaluation purposes and may not be copied, modified, or distributed without explicit permission from the author.
+<a name="license"></a>